Geovation/tiler/SETUP.md

 `./run.sh --test`

-To get into the shell of the Tiler container interactively run:

-`docker exec -it tiler /bin/bash`

-Alternatively a convience script for Linux/MacOS users can be run:
+To access Tiler in an interactive mode you can run:

  `./shell.sh`